Homosexuality in Mexico: The Dance of the Forty-One

-On 4 December 1901 there was a similar raid on a group of lesbians in Santa María, but that incident received far less attention.
+On 4 December 1901, there was a similar raid on a group of lesbians in Santa María, but the incident received far less attention.

 As a result of the scandal, the numbers 41 and 42 were adopted by Mexican popular parlance to refer to homosexuality, with 42 reserved for passive homosexuals.

-The incident and the numbers were spread through press reports, but also through engravings, satires, plays, literature, and paintings; in recent years, they have even appeared on television, in the historical telenovela El vuelo del águila, first broadcast by Televisa in 1994.
+The incident and the numbers were spread through press reports but also engravings, satires, plays, literature, and paintings; in recent years, they have even appeared on television, in the historical telenovela El vuelo del águila, first broadcast by Televisa in 1994.
 In 1906 Eduardo A. Castrejón published a book titled Los cuarenta y uno.
 Novela crítico-social.
 José Guadalupe Posada's engravings alluding to the affair are famous, and were frequently published alongside satirical verses: